How to Troubleshoot Common SSL Issues

 The Problem:

-- Verify the Domain Name: Ensure the SSL certificate is issued for the correct domain.
-For example, if your certificate is for
+- Verify the Domain Name: Ensure the SSL certificate matches the exact domain (e.g.,

-- Reissue the Certificate: If the domain name is incorrect, request a new SSL certificate with the correct domain.
+- Reissue the Certificate: If the domain name is incorrect, reissue the SSL certificate with the correct domain.

 4. SSL Handshake Failure